-The baseline energy simulation model will be created in accordance with the requirements set forth in ASHRAE 90.1-2013 Appendix G and the minimum equipment efficiency requirements from ASHRAE 90.1-2013.
+The baseline energy simulation model will be created in accordance with the requirements set forth in ASHRAE Standard 90.1-2016 Normative Appendix G, PRM and the minimum equipment efficiency requirements from ASHRAE 90.1-2016.
 This baseline model provides a consistent benchmark against which to compare energy performance metrics and energy savings for subsequent energy strategy alternatives.
-Energy savings will then be calculated as the baseline annual energy use minus the as-built annual energy use as determined by the energy simulation model based upon the results of a final verification report paid for by SRP.
+Energy savings will then be calculated as the baseline (code compliant) annual energy use minus the as-built annual energy use as determined by the energy simulation model based upon the results of a final verification report paid for by SRP.

-Building owner equipment rebates are contingent on the as-built building exceeding the ASHRAE 90.1-2013 baseline model by 10% or more on a whole building electric basis.
-If the energy savings threshold is not met, no rebates are available through the New Construction Program.
+Building owner equipment rebates are contingent on the as-built building exceeding the ASHRAE Standard 90.1-2016 Appendix G, PRM minimum compliance requirements by 10% or more.
+If the 10% improvement threshold is not met, no rebates are available through the New Construction Program.
 Rebates may be available through the SRP Business Solutions Standard or SRP Business Solutions Custom Programs (rebate caps may apply).
-In addition, building owner equipment rebates will be reduced by 25% for customers that do not complete the minimum commissioning activities identified for the project by SRP.
 Building owner equipment rebates are also subject to compliance with program commissioning requirements, outlined in further detail in Section 6 of this manual.